 Emergency Dental Care

+Are you dealing with a dental emergency in Woodway?
 Our team understands that the very nature of an emergency is inconvenience.
 As your dedicated family dental healthcare providers, we’re here for you in these stressful times.
-Please call our Waco office immediately to request an emergency care visit if you experience a severe toothache, knock out a tooth, badly damage your teeth, or find yourself in another precarious dental situation.
+Please contact our Woodway emergency dentist if you experience a severe toothache, knock out a tooth, badly damage your teeth, or find yourself in another precarious dental situation.
 We do our very best to see emergency cases immediately.
 If you experience intense bleeding or your emergency extends beyond dental care, please go to the nearest emergency room for assistance.